Do Root Canals Cause Medical Problems?

 Why Would I Need a Root Canal?

-• Enamel is the outermost layer of teeth.
-It is the strongest material in the body, but it is subject to decay.
+Enamel is the outermost layer of teeth.
+It is the strongest material in the body, but it can decay.
+Below the enamel is a layer of tissue called dentin, which surrounds the tooth pulp.
+Tooth pulp is at the center of our teeth and contains nerve endings and blood vessels.

 Note: The information in this document is not meant to replace the advice of your dentist or another licensed healthcare professional.
 Talk to your dentist for any specific dental advice.